Recitation of Chapter 12 of Bhagavad Geeta

 - But dearest to Me are those who seek Me in Love and Faith, as Life’s Eternal Goal.
 They go beyond death to Immortality.”

-Thus ends the twelfth chapter entitled Bhakti Yoga, in the dialogue between Sri Krishna and Arjuna, on the science of Yoga (Yogasastra), as a part of the Knowledge of the Brahman (Brahmavidya), in the Upanishad called the Bhagavad Gita.
+Thus ends the twelfth chapter entitled Bhakti Yoga, in the dialogue between Sri Krishna and Arjuna, on the science of Yoga (Yogasastra), as a part of the Knowledge of the Brahman (Brahmavidya), in the Upanishad called the Bhagavad Geeta.